 Cypher, Pattern Matching, and Relational Algebra

-A Cypher graph pattern can be reduced to relational form: a JOIN chain with filtering (SELECT) and projection (PROJECT).
+A graph pattern described in Cypher can be unfolded into relational form: a JOIN chain with filtering (SELECT) and projection (PROJECT).
+It is a useful bridge for anyone who thinks relationally: the same thing in two notations, but the traversal cost differs.
 The block below shows this mapping step by step.

 Cypher: pattern matching and relational algebra